PacificCommunity/ofp-sam-amped/PIMPLE/introtext/introduction.md

 A Management Procedure has three components:

 1. Data collection
-2. Analytical method (stock assessment model)
+2. Estimation method (stock assessment model)
 3. Harvest Control Rule (HCR)

-For the current set of results, the data collection and stock assessment model are the same for each MP, and only the HCRs are different.
+For the current set of results, the data collection and estimation method (a stock assessment model) are the same for each MP, and only the HCRs are different.
 This means that we are comparing the performance of HCRs with the aim of selecting one that is most likely to meet your management objectives.

 The performance of each HCR is measured using different performance indicators (PIs).